 - And finally, make time for friends.
 Give them a ring, and go and see them.
-You never know, they might have some lovely new red wellies they want to show off, and you could share that walk together.
+You never know, they might have some lovely mulled wine they’d like to share, or new red wellies they want to show off, and you could share that walk together.

 Please accept this blog in the spirit in which it is offered.
 I am intending only to give you some light hearted food for thought here – not reams of indigestible facts that you can find elsewhere all over the internet.
 If any of the suggestions ring a bell for you – great.
 This is a simplified version to give you a taster, so if your problem is more serious, and you feel you need more in-depth professional help, please contact me.
 I can help you identify any underlying issues that may be holding you back, and allow you to kick-start the process of moving you forward again.
 And of course, if you feel the need to visit your GP please go straight away.
 NLP, hypnotherapy and counselling are not a substitute for professional medical advice, but a complementary therapy.
 Thank you for reading this, and I hope to meet you soon.